nicktehrany/website/website/content/IN4191 Notes/Lecture2.md

 $$(26!)^5\approx2^{441}$$

 But it's hard to remember the key, hence there is the vigénere cipher.
 Where the key is a word, which is continuously repeated.
-The same problem arises that once the length of the key is known, the cipher can be broken using the Kasiki test to fist finding the length of the keyword by looking at the distances of commonly appearing bigrams and trigrams and finding their greatest common divisor (gcd).
-Then with the length of the keyword look at every first letter of the key length (ie. with key 5, letters 0,5,10...) and use statistics to find the plaintext letter.
+The same problem arises that once the length of the key is known, the cipher can be broken using the Kasiki test to first find the length of the keyword by looking at the distances of commonly appearing bigrams and trigrams and finding their greatest common divisor (gcd).
+Then with the length of the keyword look at every first letter of the key length (i.e. with key 5, letters 0,5,10...) and use statistics to find the plaintext letter.

-##### Permutation Cipher
+#### Permutation Cipher

 Permuatation ciphers work by having a permuatation $\sigma \in S_n$, for example